 You do not need to wait until they have passed their course.
-Graduates can apply up to three months before they have completed their courses.
+Graduates seeking to apply as new entrants can apply up to three months before they have completed their courses provided you have assigned them a Certificate of Sponsorship.
 If you are employing a graduate before their result is out, you will need confirmation from the provider of the course the student has been taking and expected date of completion.
-You can sponsor a PhD student before they have completed their degree if they have completed at least 12 months of their course.
+You can sponsor a PhD student before they have completed their degree if they have done at least 12 months of their course.
 If they are not applying as a new entrant, students can apply at any time.